AlexanderMendivil/UF/README.md

 ```

 ## Additional Information
-    This library is still in development and under testing, more functions and further testing will happen in the future.
+This library is still in development and under testing, more functions and further testing willhappen in the future.